sarah-techwriter/coursecorrect-user-guide/docs/index.md

 ✔ Learning preferences
 Plus, it provides **career insights** (job roles, salaries) and **AI recommendations** via Cora.
 #### How does CourseCorrect work?
 CourseCorrect works through three main components:
-1. Seacrh and Filters
+1. Search and Filters
 	* Use the search bar with auto-suggestions and  filter by level, language, and provider.
 2. AI Matching (Cora)
 	* Answer a few questions; get personalized course recommendations in 2 minutes.
 3. Course Details
 	* Explore career insights, reviews, overview, curriculum and more before enrollment.
 #### Who should use CourseCorrect?
 CourseCorrect is designed for anyone looking to advance their skills and career through online learning: **✔ Career Changers**---Find skills needed for new roles. **✔ Professionals**---Upskill for promotions or industry shifts. **✔ Students and Lifelong Learners**---Supplement education or explore interests. ✔ **Busy Learners**---Save time with AI-curated courses.
 #### What makes CourseCorrect different?